 To prepare the mixture in a glass, place the prescribed number of tablets into a small drinking glass that holds no more than 100 mL (about 3 ounces) without crushing or breaking the tablets.
 You can prepare up to 10 mg of everolimus in a glass at one time, so if your dose is greater than 10 mg, you will need to prepare it in a second glass.
 Add 25 mL (about 1 ounce) of water to the glass.
 Wait 3 minutes and then gently stir the mixture with a spoon.
 Have the patient drink the entire mixture immediately.
 Add another 25 mL of water to the glass and stir with the same spoon to rinse out any particles that are still in the glass.
 Have the patient drink this mixture to be sure that he or she receives all of the medication.

 Your doctor may adjust your dose of everolimus during your treatment depending on the results of your blood tests, your response to the medication, side effects you experience, and changes in other medications that you take with everolimus.
-If you are taking everolimus to treat SEGA, your doctor will adjust your dose not more often than once every 2 weeks, and if you are taking everolimus to prevent transplant rejection, your doctor will adjust your dose not more often than once every 4–5 days.
+If you are taking everolimus to treat SEGA or seizures, your doctor will adjust your dose not more often than once every 1 to 2 weeks, and if you are taking everolimus to prevent transplant rejection, your doctor will adjust your dose not more often than once every 4 to 5 days.
 Your doctor may stop your treatment for a time if you experience severe side effects.
 Talk to your doctor about how you are feeling during your treatment with everolimus.